mmhj/dsotm/README.md

 ## Acknowledgements

-* [Heroku](https://tmtheme-editor.herokuapp.com/) for the great editor
 * [tyre](https://github.com/tyre) for the [base16-eighties-dark (Atom)](https://github.com/tyre/base16-eighties-dark) colour scheme
 * [pgaspar](https://github.com/pgaspar) whose configuration & README for the [base16-eighties-dark](https://github.com/pgaspar/base16-eighties-dark) colour scheme served as the base for the colour scheme, and this README

 ## License

-The code is open source and available under the [MIT License](https://github.com/mmhj/eighties_dsotm/blob/main/LICENSE).
+The code is open source and available under the [MIT License](https://github.com/mmhj/dsotm/blob/main/LICENSE).